Generic name: nitisinone [ nye-TIS-i-none ]

 eye pain, redness or swelling, burning, white or yellow patches on your eyes; or

 calluses, peeling, or hardened skin on the palms of your hands or the soles of your feet.

 vision changes, your eyes may be more sensitive to light;

 The liquid form of nitisinone may contain glycerol and can cause headache, upset stomach, or diarrhea.

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

-Other drugs may interact with nitisinone, including prescription and over-the-counter medicines, vitamins, and herbal products.
-Tell each of your health care providers about all medicines you use now and any medicine you start or stop using.
+Other drugs may affect Orfadin, including prescription and over-the-counter medicines, vitamins, and herbal products.
+Tell your doctor about all your current medicines and any medicine you start or stop using.

 More about Orfadin (nitisinone)

 - Side effects

 - Generic availability